mtijanic/nwnee-shader-tutorials/README.md

+# WARNING: Outdated

+The tutorials posted here are outdated, and NWN:EE has progressed to the point where parts of it are no longer correct, or good advice.
+Use at your own risk.

 # Shader tutorials

 This repository holds various shader demos you can use as a primer to write your own superfancy effects.
 The shaders are well commented, so if you're feeling adventurous you can dive right in.
 Otherwise, read on.